-The Rise of Syndicated Commerce: From commerce to e-commerce to mobile commerce to f-commerce - In the new Web, no brand is an island.
+The Rise of Syndicated Commerce: From commerce to e-commerce to mobile commerce to social-commerce - In the new Web, no brand is an island.
 If attention is engaged where it is focused, businesses are presented with new touchpoints and also new opportunities for commerce.
-The new era of Syndicated Commerce helps businesses leverage existing and new media channels to captivate customer attention and convert it into meaningful transactions while portraying a unified front and value proposition.
+The new era of Syndicated Commerce helps businesses leverage existing and new media and mobile channels to captivate customer attention and convert it into meaningful transactions while portraying a unified front and value proposition.

 The New Landscape for Customer Service - The existing model for customer service is dated.
 New media channels and customer expectations are forcing businesses out of their paradigms to engage in uncharted territory.
 Here, Brian reviews new models for customer engagement, metrics for success, and best practices for solving problems and steering positive experiences.